Nikon Z9 Camera Review

 There's been a lot for me to write because the Z9 is a lot of camera.
 Despite my preface at the start of the review, I think I need to repeat this: the Z9 is the best Z System camera, by far, and arguably one of the two or three best cameras you can buy, period.
 Which is saying a lot, and should be viewed as a highly positive comment.
 Given the US$5500 price—which places it lower than the Canon R3 and Sony A1—it's difficult to complain about what you're getting for your money.
 The Z9 is a top performer, and a bit of a bargain.

 Anyone who took a university course from me knows that the better you got, the tougher I got on you, and I feel something akin to that happening with this review.
-Nikon produced a great camera, but missed so many small things that would have taken it to perfection that it's frustrating to me.
+Nikon produced a great camera, but missed just enough small things that would have taken it to perfection that it's frustrating to me.
 I feel like the umpire trying to figure out if hitting the ball off the top of the wall in deep center field and it landing in the stands is a home run or a ground rule double.
 (For those who don't know, in most parks, such as the Coors Field in Denver I'm familiar with, that's considered a home run, but doesn't that still feel a little bit wrong?
 And let's not get started on baseball parks with a yellow line on the wall.)

 Support this site by purchasing from the following advertiser: